paradicms/paradicms.github.io/docs/recipes/create-google-sheet.md

 You will need to make your new Google Sheet publicly available to anyone with the link:

-1. Click the "Share" button in the upper right-hand corner
+1. Click the *Share* button in the upper right-hand corner
-2. Change the "General access" dropdown to "Anyone with the link" and leave it as "Viewer".
+2. Change the *General access* dropdown to *Anyone with the link* and leave it as *Viewer*.
-3. Click the "Done" button.
+3. Click the *Done* button.

 ![Screenshot of sharing in Google Sheets](img/create-google-sheet/share.png)